Tony133/nestjs-postgres/README.md

 ## Installation

-First install the module via `yarn` or `npm` and do not forget to install the driver package as well:
+First install the module via `yarn` or `npm` or `pnpm` and do not forget to install the driver package as well:

 ```bash